jeremyandrews/argus/memory-bank/progress.md

 - ✓ Initial parameter tuning (lowered threshold from 75% to 70%)
 - ✓ Prompt system modularization and organization
 - ✓ Vector module reorganization (split into logical submodules to improve maintainability)
+- ✓ Thinking model implementation for analysis workers with test binary

 ### In Progress
 - 🔄 Parameter optimization for entity matching